 - Cook sauce a minute or two until it thickens.
 Pour the juices from the resting steak plate into the pan, and then finish with the final tablespoon of butter.
 Add salt and pepper to taste.

 - Drizzle sauce over steaks and serve.
-And drizzle OOG's OLIVE OIL, if desired.
+And drizzle Organic Early Harvest extra virgin olive oil, if desired.